Disclaimer: I do not own Danny Phantom nor do I make any profit from this story.

 Interview with a Ghost Boy

-Danny was flipping through an outdated copy of Happy Haunts, a periodical that listed the most haunted places in America.
+Slumping in his seat, Danny flipped through an outdated copy of Happy Haunts, a periodical that listed the most haunted places in America.
 (Amity Park always made the top five.)
-He was waiting in the doctor's office for his annual back-to-school check-up.
+He and his dad were waiting in the doctor's office for his annual back-to-school check-up.
 It was the summer before senior year, and while Danny actually liked his doctor, he was also blessedly relieved that he would never have to do one of these again.
 It was disturbingly normal in the waiting room with coughing kids, grumbling teenagers, and weary adults.
 Danny was constantly on alert for something bad to happen—a ghost attack, his doctor discovering his secret, or his parents embarrassing him—the latter was particularly nerve-wracking.

 A piercing scream disturbed the peace of the waiting room, and Danny nearly leapt out of his skin.
 A quick glance around the waiting room revealed a fussing mother and two small children.
 One child had bitten the other and was receiving a fierce scolding.
 The biter was looking appropriate remorseful as the bitee let out a few sniffles.
 Danny relaxed back into his chair.
 That was one situation where he was definitely not needed.
 He reached the end of Happy Haunts and tossed it onto the table.
 Looking over the selection, Danny was debating between Greater Homes & Gardens or Seventeen and a Half when he heard his name being called.